DataDog/autoscaler/vertical-pod-autoscaler/enhancements/xxxx-update-mode-trigger/README.md

 The proposal is to extend the existing admission controller.

-A new `vpaTrigger` annotation and the associated `UpdateMode` `Trigger` will be created.
+A new `vpaTrigger` annotation on the controller (deployment/sts) and the associated `UpdateMode` `Trigger` in the VPA object will be created.
 When  an admitted resource is handled by the admission controller, recommendations will be applied only  if the `vpaTrigger` annotation is present and equal to `true`.

 The admission controller will now also watch and mutate creation and updates of `Deployment` and `StatefulSet`.
 It will do so by changing the `PodTemplateSpec` in the